omaramin17/python-task/README.md

-# python-task
-plz ignore
-a shit for my college
+# a shit for my college